faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 ### Spotty in practice

-Ecclesiastical discipline of individuals who have spoken out about their disbelief generally follows the trend and rubrics described above.
-To the degree they speak out and adopt the points outlined by Ballard and Asay is generally the degree to which the individual is likely to be shunned or their likelihood of excommunication for openly disagreeing with the Church.[^excommunicationexamples]
+Ecclesiastical discipline of individuals who have spoken out about their disbelief generally follows the trend described above.
+To the degree they speak out and adopt the points outlined by Ballard and Asay is generally the degree to which the individual is likely to be shunned (or their likelihood of excommunication for openly disagreeing with the Church[^excommunicationexamples]).

 Although many members shun "faith-killers" to some degree, other members either ignore or are not aware of Ballard's and Asays direction (or similar directives in Church literature).
 These other members follow the *preponderance* of messages focused on the inclusive and embracing aspects of the Gospel message and lean towards these when deciding how to treat former members.[^threefold]